gurunate/nodemon-browsersync-webpack-plugin/README.md

 In the example above, Browsersync will wrap your vhost with a _proxy_ URL to view your site.

-NOTE: a `nodemon.json` configuration file is recommended.
-[Sample nodemon.json](https://github.com/remy/nodemon/blob/master/doc/sample-nodemon.md)
+*NOTE:* For reuse purposes, a `nodemon.json` configuration file is recommended rather than embedding your Nodemon options to the plugin.
+Checkout the [sample nodemon.json](https://github.com/remy/nodemon/blob/master/doc/sample-nodemon.md) for further details.

+## Contributing

+Feel free to open issues to propose stuff and participate.
+Pull requests are also welcome.

 ## License